mauriciosoares/sagat/README.md

 Now it'll test for `.scss` files instead of `css`.

+## Using

+Just run `sagat` inside your project folder, a watcher will look for any changes on your files.

 ## Final Thoughts

 With all this configuration you'll be able to do something like this: